Nejmeh SC

 The club was established in Beirut in 1945, and received its license in 1947.
-Nejmeh have won nine Lebanese Premier League titles, eight Lebanese FA Cups, 12 Lebanese Elite Cups, and seven Lebanese Super Cups.
+Nejmeh have won nine Lebanese Premier League titles, nine Lebanese FA Cups, 12 Lebanese Elite Cups, and eight Lebanese Super Cups.
 In Asia, Nejmeh were runners-up in the 2005 AFC Cup, where they lost to Al-Faisaly of Jordan.

 Nejmeh is primarily supported by the Sunni Muslim community with a minority of Shiites and Druzes, and shares a historic rivalry with fellow Beirut-based club Ansar, known as the Beirut derby.
 The club's board is affiliated with the Future Movement political party and the Hariri family.